 - While Elastic Cloud Enterprise may work with these Docker and kernel versions, it has not been thoroughly tested with them and might have issues.
 Elastic will attempt to support Elastic Cloud Enterprise running Docker version 1.12 or higher and kernel version 4.5 or higher, but we might not be able to resolve issues related to these configurations.
 In such cases, you will be asked to move to a certified kernel and Docker version, so that Elastic can support you.

 The following users and permissions are required:

 To prepare your environment: A user with sudo permissions, such as the

-To install Elastic Cloud Enterprise: A user who is part of the dockergroup.
+To install Elastic Cloud Enterprise: A user with a UID and GID in the 1000 to 60000 range who is part of the dockergroup.
 You must not install Elastic Cloud Enterprise as the id uid=1000(elastic) gid=1000(elastic) groups=1000(elastic),4(adm),20(dialout),24(cdrom),25(floppy),27(sudo),29(audio),30(dip),44(video),46(plugdev),102(netdev),112(libvirtd),1001(docker)